Unidata/tds/docs/devguide/src/site/pages/thredds/ThreddsConfigRef.md

 ~~~

 This controls the `OPeNDAP` data service.
-Because its easy for a user to inadvertently request very large amounts of data, the TDS limits the size of the data response.
+Because it's easy for a user to inadvertently request very large amounts of data, the TDS limits the size of the data response.
 In our experience legitimate requests ask for subset sizes that are well below the defaults.

 * `ascLimit`: maximum size of an ascii data request , in Megabytes.